Kawaizombi/kawai-scripts/projects/youtube-blocker/README.md

 ### Youtube blocker

-Add ability to block youtube videos from specific channels and users
+Adds the ability to block youtube videos from specific channels and users

 ### Preparation